CodeVegard/html-and-css-CA_Vegard-Maaoe/README.md

     - Form validation
     - Filtering products based on simple criteria (in stock and/or on sale)
 - WordPress
-    -

-## Built With

-- HTML5
-- CSS
+    - Headless Mode
+    - Quick intro to PHP
-- JavaScript
+    - WooCommerce
-- WordPress REST API (headless)

 ## Contributing